Buy a ticket

 The Château de Beaugency is composed of a manor house and several wings that form the outbuildings.

-The complex forms a large rectangle with a courtyard at the centre.
+The complex forms a large rectangle with a courtyard at the center.
 The plot is bordered to the east by a huge supporting wall, on top of which lies an intimate garden.
 There is also a garden to the south between the Chapel of Saint George and the Abbey Church of Notre-Dame.

 The listed part is a high building structured over three levels, with an attic.
 The registered part, the outbuildings, is composed of two large wings over three levels and a recent, two-level structure.